-Suppose you have designed a custom data caching object that performs well on a single WebLogic Server and you would like to use this same object within a WebLogic cluster.
-If you bind the data caching object in the JNDI tree of one of the WebLogic Servers, WebLogic JNDI will, by default, copy the object to each of the other WebLogic Servers in the cluster.
-It is important to note that since this is not an RMI object, what you are binding into the JNDI tree (and copying to the other WebLogic Servers) is the object itself, not a stub that refers to a single instance of the object hosted on one of the WebLogic Servers.
+Suppose you have designed a custom data caching object that performs well on a single WebLogic Server instance and you would like to use this same object within a WebLogic Server cluster.
+If you bind the data caching object in the JNDI tree of one of the WebLogic Server instances, WebLogic JNDI will, by default, copy the object to each of the other WebLogic Server instances in the cluster.
+It is important to note that since this is not an RMI object, what you are binding into the JNDI tree (and copying to the other WebLogic Server instances) is the object itself, not a stub that refers to a single instance of the object hosted on one of the WebLogic Server instances.
 Do not assume from the fact that WebLogic Server copies a custom object between servers that custom objects can be used as a distributed cache.
-Remember the custom object is removed from the cluster if the WebLogic Server to which it was bound fails and changes to the customer object are not propagated through the cluster unless the object is unbound and rebound to the JNDI tree.
+Remember the custom object is removed from the cluster if the WebLogic Server instance to which it was bound fails and changes to the custom object are not propagated through the cluster unless the object is unbound and rebound to the JNDI tree.

-For the sake of performance and availability, it is often desirable to avoid using WebLogic JNDI's binding replication to copy large custom objects with high availability requirements to all of the WebLogic Servers in a cluster.
-As an alternative, you can deploy a separate instance of the custom object on each of the WebLogic Servers in the cluster.
-When binding the object to each

-WebLogic Server's JNDI tree, you should make sure to turn off binding replication as described in the "Making Custom Objects Available to a WebLogic Server Cluster" on page 3-10 section.
-In this design pattern, each WebLogic Server has a copy of the custom object but you will avoid copying large amounts of data from server to server.
+For performance and availability considerations, it is often desirable to avoid using WebLogic JNDI's binding replication to copy large custom objects with high availability requirements to all of the WebLogic Server instances in a cluster.
+As an alternative, you can deploy a separate instance of the custom object on each of the WebLogic Server instances in the cluster.
+When binding the object to each WebLogic Server instance's JNDI tree, you should make sure to turn off binding replication as described in Section 4.6.2, "Making Custom Objects Available to a WebLogic Server Cluster".
+In this design pattern, each WebLogic Server instance has a copy of the custom object but you will avoid copying large amounts of data from server to server.

 Regardless of which approach you use, each instance of the object should maintain its own logic for when it needs to refresh its cache independently of the other data cache objects in the cluster.
-For example, suppose a client accesses the data cache on one WebLogic Server.
+For example, suppose a client accesses the data cache on one WebLogic Server instance.
 It is the first time the caching object has been accessed, so it computes or obtains the information and saves a copy of the information for future requests.
-Now suppose another client connects to the cluster to perform the same task as the first client only this time the connection is made to a different WebLogic Server in the cluster.
-If this the first time this particular data caching object has been accessed, it will need to compute the information regardless of whether other data caching objects in the cluster already have the information cached.
+Now suppose another client connects to the cluster to perform the same task as the first client only this time the connection is made to a different WebLogic Server instance in the cluster.
+If this is the first time this particular data caching object has been accessed, it will need to compute the information regardless of whether other data caching objects in the cluster already have the information cached.
 Of course, for any future requests, this instance of the data cache object will be able to refer to the information it has saved.

-Exactly-Once-Per-Cluster Design Pattern
+4.6.4 Exactly-Once-Per-Cluster Design Pattern